 - The public beta of iOS 15 – July first half (date yet to be announced by Apple)

-- Official iOS 15 public release – Fall (usually in mid-September)
+- Official iOS 15 official release date– 20th September

 iOS 15 supported devices